letsencrypt/cp-cps/CPS.md

 ISRG does not warrant that any software used by Relying Parties to evaluate or otherwise handle certificates does so properly.

-Relying Parties ignoring certificate expiration, revocation data provided via OCSP or CRL, or other pertinent information do so at their own risk.

 ## 4.6 Certificate renewal

 Certificate renewal requests are treated as applications for new certificates.